deco3500/eventus/README.md

   2. Install Node.JS in the local machine.
   3. Install the latest version of Cordova and Ionic command-line tools by doing `npm install -g cordova ionic`
-  4. go to the root project folder and type `ionic serve`
+  4. go to the root project folder of EventusPrototype and type `ionic serve`

 * Admin Page:
   1. Pull the source code from this repository
-  2. Try to open one of the file from the browser
+  2. Try to open one of the file (in admin-page folder) from the browser